 In 2005, he published a best-selling book ‘100 Great Breads’ which has been published in ten countries and seven languages, and was voted ‘Top Bread and Pastry book’ by the Gourmand Academy.
 His second book ‘How to Bake’, published by Bloomsbury, came out in summer 2012 and quickly went on to the top of the bestseller lists.
 The book to accompany his Bread series was published in February 2013, with his Pies and Puds book hitting shelves in October 2013 to coincide with the programme of the same name.
 Paul Hollywood’s British Baking came out in October 2014 and The Weekend Baker was published in 2016.

-Paul makes regular contributions to The BBC Good Food Magazine, Olive Magazine, Waitrose Magazine and has written for both The Observer and The Telegraph.
+Paul has made contributions to The BBC Good Food Magazine, Olive Magazine, Waitrose Magazine and has written for both The Observer and The Telegraph.